-To complete your studies and graduate as a University Honors Scholar, you will:
+To complete your studies and graduate as a Williams Honors Scholar, you will:

 - Select a major